 Yes.
 Although the guidance is limited, The South African Revenue Service (SARS) is clear that crypto is subject to tax.
 You may pay Capital Gains Tax or Income Tax depending on the transaction and the intentions of your investment activities.

 The amount of tax you'll pay on crypto in South Africa depends on the specific transaction, the tax that applies and how much you earn.
 For crypto profits subject to Capital Gains Tax, individuals pay a maximum effective 18% tax rate, on gains in excess of the R40 000 annual exclusion, depending on their total taxable income.
 For crypto profits subject to Income Tax, individuals pay between 18% to 45% in tax depending on their total taxable income.

 Before we start - crypto tax rules are in constant flux.
-At Koinly we keep a very close eye on South Africa's crypto policies - here - and regularly update this guide to keep you informed and tax-compliant.
+At Koinly we keep a very close eye on SARS guidance and regularly update this guide to keep you informed and tax compliant.